Chart Color Schemes

 Population growth drivers in Baulkham Hills are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, the population of the Baulkham Hills statistical area (Lv2) is estimated at around 38,843 people.
-This reflects an increase of 1,428 individuals since the 2021 Census, which reported a population of 37,415.
-The change was inferred from AreaSearch's estimation of the resident population as 37,946 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 200 validated new addresses since the Census date.
-This results in a population density ratio of 2,851 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 89.0% of overall population gains during recent periods, driving primary growth for the area.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Baulkham Hills' population is estimated at around 39,172 as of Feb 2026.
+This reflects an increase of 1,757 people (4.7%) since the 2021 Census, which reported a population of 37,415 people.
+The change is inferred from the resident population of 37,946 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 203 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,876 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 89.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, the Baulkham Hills (SA2) is expected to exhibit above median population growth.
-By 2041, it is projected to grow by 5,827 persons, reflecting a total increase of 14.0% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, an above median population growth of Australian statistical areas is projected, with the suburb expected to expand by 5,768 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12.9% in total over the 17 years.

 Frequently Asked Questions - Population